Go2Engle/EtsyTrackr/README.md

 ## Platform Support

-Currently, EtsyTrackr is only available for Windows.
+Currently, EtsyTrackr is available for Windows and macOS.
 Support for other platforms may be added in the future.

 ## Screenshots